 b43 driver.
 On the website , it lists the

-14e4:4311 device was not currently supported under that, and doesn’t have the ability to inject packets.
-Since we were uncertain if the device would even work with the
+14e4:4311 device was not currently supported under that, and can’t inject packets.
+Since I was uncertain if the device would even work with the

-b43 driver, we looked up documentation for it and we found a compatibility list at .
-On this list, we found that our device supported the driver from version
+b43 driver, I looked up documentation for it and found a compatibility list at .
+On this list, I found that our device supported the driver from version

 3.2rc3 and up.

-For the sake of driver compatibility, we went ahead and chose to install the
+For the sake of driver compatibility, I went ahead and chose to install the

 b43 driver, even though our card was not fully supported by Aircrack-ng.
-The installation process was fairly straightforward, consisting of only a few steps.
+The installation process was reasonably straightforward, consisting of only a few steps.
 The first step was to download the driver/firmware installer.
-To do this, we used the command
+To do this, I used the command

 b43 driver, it downloaded and put the files in the correct place.
-After performing that command, we went into our “Additional Drivers” properties and unchecked the active, proprietary drivers being used.
+After performing that command, I went into our “Additional Drivers” properties and unchecked the active, proprietary drivers being used.

 This prompted a restart, and after booting back up, the driver was working properly.